-The Finance and Business Committee is a standing committee of the Board.
+The Finance and Business Committee is a standing Committee of the Board.
+According to its Charter, the Finance and Business Committee must be comprised of at least three directors.
 The current members of the Finance and Business Committee are Mr. Mario Covo (Chair), Mr. Ricardo Manuel Arango, Mr. Miguel Heras Castro, Mr. Roland Holst and Mr. João Carlos de Nóbrega Pecego.

 The fundamental role of the Finance and Business Committee is to review and analyze all issues related to the development and execution of the Bank's business and its financial management including, among others, capital management, portfolio management (assets and liabilities), liquidity management, gap and funding management, tax related matters and, the financial performance of the Bank in general.
-The Finance and Business Committee charter requires the committee to meet at least five times per year.
-During the fiscal year ended December 31, 2019, the committee held five meetings.
+The Finance and Business Committee charter requires the Committee to meet at least five times per year.
+During the fiscal year ended December 31, 2020, the Committee held six meetings.